CookiePLMonster/CookiePLMonster.github.io/_mods/yrc/silentpatch-y5.md

 ---

 {:.disclaimer.warning}
-DON'T USE - for Yakuza 5, this patch is no longer required.
+DON'T USE - for Yakuza 5 Remastered, this patch is no longer required.
 It is listed here for archival purposes only.

-Yakuza Remastered Collection is a collection consisting of Yakuza 3, Yakuza 4, and Yakuza 5, released on PC in January 2021.
+Yakuza Remastered Collection is a collection consisting of Yakuza 3 Remastered, Yakuza 4 Remastered, and Yakuza 5 Remastered, released on PC in January 2021.
 While currently all 3 games have been patched officially, some of the CPU usage issues remain unfixed, and SilentPatch addresses them.
-Additionally, SilentPatch improves compatibility for users with non-ASCII characters in user names, especially in Yakuza 5.
+Additionally, SilentPatch improves compatibility for users with non-ASCII characters in user names, especially in Yakuza 5 Remastered.

 ## Featured fixes: